LemmyNet/lemmy-docs/src/en/users/04-moderation.md

 To get moderator powers, you either need to create a new community, or be appointed by an existing moderator.
 Similarly to become an admin, you need to create a new instance, or be appointed by an existing instance admin.
 Community moderation can be done over federation, you don't need to be registered on the same instance where the community is hosted.
 To be an instance administrator, you need an account on that specific instance.
 Admins and moderators are organized in a hierarchy, where the user who is listed first has the power to remove admins or mods who are listed later.

 All moderation actions are taken on the context menu of posts or comments.
 Click the three dot button to expand available mod actions, as shown in the screenshot below.
-All mod actions can be reverted in the same way.
+All actions can be reverted in the same way.

 ![moderation_01.png](moderation_01.png)
 ![moderation_02.png](moderation_02.png)